briandgomez/Study/Security+/Security Operations.md

         - Could have malware infections/missing anti-malware
     - Perform a health check before connecting to the network

-- <u>Endpoint Detection and Response (EDR)</u>: monitors and protects individual endpoints like laptops, desktops, and servers.
+- <u>Endpoint Detection and Response (EDR)</u>: Tools that monitor and protect individual endpoints like laptops, desktops, and servers.
 It can automatically respond such as quarantine files and isolate devices
+    - Continuously gathers data from these endpoints
     - Takes it a step further that anti-malware/anti-virus software and determines root cause analysis

 - <u>Extended Detection and Response (XDR)</u>: expands on EDR and pulls data from multiple sources like endpoints, email, cloud, & network systems to connect how all the pieces of an incident are related.
 It also responds to threats to protect the devices.